— Researched and written by Dr. Sandip Roy.

 Self-affirmations are positive statements that you say to yourself.
 They honor your feats and affirm your worth to yourself.

 Affirmations broaden our sense of self-concept (Critcher and Dunning, 2015).
 You can use positive self-affirmations to strengthen and sustain your self-kindness initiatives.

-You might get yourself a poster you will see every morning on waking up, that might say:
+You might get yourself a poster you will see every morning upon waking up, that might say:

-You could set yourself a few reminders (as a desktop or mobile notifications, or as Post-It notes):
+You could set yourself a few reminders (as desktop or mobile notifications, or as Post-It notes):

-- I am going to treat myself the way I would treat my best friend.
+- I will treat myself the way I would treat my best friend.